Shane Watson is having the time of his life!

-The Ashes victory is that much sweeter for Shane Watson after a largely turbulent 2013 in which he insists he stood up for what he thought was right.
+The Ashes victory is that much sweeter for all-rounder Shane Watson after a largely turbulent 2013

 Watson, a pivotal all-round presence in Australia’s 5-0 whitewash of England, found himself at odds with former coach Mickey Arthur and also reportedly captain Michael Clarke in the early months of last year.

 It was only after Cricket Australia sacked Arthur and replaced him with Darren Lehmann, weeks before the start of a 3-0 Ashes defeat in England last summer, that Watson began to feel he belonged again.